pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 -   [Troubleshooting Client Installation Issues](#troubleshooting-client-installation-issues)

-Installing the PolyLogyx Client
+Installing the EclecticIQ ER Client
 --------------------------------

-Installing the PolyLogyx client involves these steps:
+Installing the EclecticIQ ER client involves these steps:

 1. Complete the needed prerequisites.
 See [Before you Begin](#before-you-begin-1) for more information.

 2. Deploy the client.
-See [Deploying the PolyLogyx Client](#deploying-the-polylogyx-client) for more information.
+See [Deploying the EclecticIQ ER Client](#deploying-the-polylogyx-client) for more information.

 3. Verify if the installation was successful.
 See [Verifying Client